 - Not as visually appealing

 Fiberglass pools are a cheap way to go.
-If you’re concerned about the budget of the project, you’ll want to go this route.
+If you’re concerned about the project’s budget, you’ll want to go this route.

 You might not be able to get that fancy waterfall feature you’ve always dreamed of, and you won’t have beautiful stone steps with built-in lights walking into your pool, but you’ll have the indoor pool, and it won’t break the bank.

 The last indoor pool cost we’ll look at is for vinyl.
 These are affordable and run between $22,000 and $50,000 to build.
-The initial price is low but the cost of maintenance is more than fiberglass because you’ll need to replace the liner every decade.
+The initial price is low, but the maintenance cost is more than fiberglass because you’ll need to replace the liner every decade.

-The average cost to maintain a vinyl pool over a 10-year period is a little less than $13,000.
-This, of course, is a rough estimate, and your cost might be astronomically higher than that or even lower.
+The average cost to maintain an indoor vinyl pool over ten years is a little less than $13,000.
+This, of course, is a rough estimate, and your price might be astronomically higher than that or even lower.
 I would stray to the lower side because you’re not exposing the liner to the elements.